KeepSafe/dexcount-gradle-plugin/README.md

 _Technically special strings like_ `##teamcity[buildStatisticValue key='DexCount_universalDebug_MethodCount' value='62362']` _will be printed._

 [More about integration in Team City doc][1]

+If you have multiple products within one project using Dexcount, the default stat names will conflict with each other.
+In this case, the `teamCitySlug` configuration option can be useful.
+It is a string that, if specified, will be added to stat names according to the following scheme: `DexCount_${teamCitySlug}_${variant}_${statName}`.
+Note that you can assign a dynamically-evaluated property, e.g. `teamCitySlug = project.name`.

 ## Note on Instant Run